Bayeslands: A Bayesian inference approach for parameter uncertainty quantification in Badlands: Materials and Methods

+Due to the issue of multi-modality in complex models, there can be a number of possible values of $\rho$ and $\epsilon$ which gives rise to the same topography.
+To constrain the number of possible values, we use information featured in the sediment erosion/deposition history.

-where $a$ and $b$ are chosen to represent prior knowledge of rainfall and erodibility for a particular landscape.
-As stated previously, we only observe landscape elevations in the present day, which we denote by $T_{max}$.
-The likelihood given by \eqref{eq_like1} relates the parameters $\bs\theta$ to observed elevations $y_{T_{max},i,j}$.
-Estimates for surface elevation at previous points in time is not often available; however, sedimentary basins contain a record of the products of erosion, which may be available as total sediment thickness of as a stratigraphic sequence, ie sediment thickness through space and time, for $t<T_{max}$.
+As stated previously, we only have ground-truth data of the landscape topography in the present day denoted by $T $.
+The likelihood given by Equation \eqref{eq_like1} evaluates the Badlands parameters $\bs\theta$ to ground-truth

+topography $y_{T ,i,j}$.
+The estimates for surface topography at previous timescales are often unavailable.
+However, sedimentary basins contain a record of erosion and deposition which is available as total sediment thickness of as a stratigraphic sequence; i. e. sediment thickness through space and time, for $t<T $.
 Therefore, the information from sedimentary deposits can be incorporated into the likelihood.
-Let $z_{t,i,j}$ be the thickness of the sediment at time $t$, latitude $i$, and longitude $j$.
+Let $z_{t,j}$ be the thickness of the sediment at time $t$, at location $j$.
 We assume this deposition also depends upon $\bs \theta$ via a signal plus noise model whereby